MahouShoujoMivutilde/shellbin/README.md

     else
       exits with 1

-  Designed to be used as filted for fd, it is also much faster than
+  Designed to be used as filter for fd, it is also much faster than
     file --mime-type -b file.txt + case text/*...
   ...shenanigans.